 STAT 1350 is a 3-credit statistical literacy course designed to help you become thoughtful and critical consumers of statistics in everyday life.
 This particular section of STAT 1350 is 100% online.
-Lectures are in the form of pre-recorded videos, and the only time you would definitely need to be online is if you choose to attend any of our optional weekly Zoom help sessions (more details about these synchronous sessions will be shared later in the syllabus).
+Lectures are in the form of pre-recorded videos, and there will be weekly assignments that you will submit through our course management system.
 You will learn in this course about how data is produced, organized, and summarized.
 You will also learn about how samples of data can be used to make inferences about populations.